multiversx/mx-docs/README.md

 - run `npm start`
 - access `http://localhost:3000` to view your local version of the docs

-Live reloading is supported, so you can view in real time the changes by saving the file and going back to the browser.
+Live reloading is supported, so you can view the changes in real time by saving the file and going back to the browser.

 ## Contributions

 ### Audience

 Anyone can contribute to the docs.
-Any help is welcomed and here are some reasons for one can contribute:
+Any help is appreciated.
+Here are some ways in which you can contribute:
 - update parts of the documentation that no longer match the actual behaviour.
 - document features that aren't documented yet.
 - add additional information about a component.